nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :bulb:**Tip:** <br>

-- Views the contact at the specified `INDEX`.
+* Views the contact at the specified `INDEX`.

--The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed student list.

-- The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​

 </div>